 - Buy in bulk if you plan on baking a lot.
 Almond flour can get expensive, but most websites you order from will give you a discount if you buy in bulk.
 You can store the flour in your refrigerator for a month and your freezer for around 6-8 months.
 If you store in your freezer, just remove the portion you need for your recipe and let thaw at room temperature for 30 minutes.

 - Almond Meal is different than Almond Flour.
 Almond Meal is ground almonds with the skin on, while Almond Flour is blanched almonds with the skin removed.
-I notice that my cakes and cookies are denser and more “mealy” textured, if you will.
+I notice that my cakes and cookies are denser and more “mealy” textured, when almond meal is used.

 Homemade Almond Flour